mattearly/ArcherEngine/readme.md

 # ArcherEngine

-*ArcherEngine is a Multi-Media C++ library for setting up and interfacing with 3D enviorments.
+*Archer Engine is a Multimedia C++ library for setting up and interfacing with 3D environments.
 All of the functionality is accessed through C++ functions.*

 ## Use Context